comyar/CZWeatherKit/README.md

 |`CZWundergroundService`         | Service class for interacting with the Weather Underground API.
 |`CZOpenWeatherMapService`       | Service class for interacting with the Open Weather Map API.

 | Protocols         | Description
 |-------------------|:----------------
 |`CZWeatherService` | Declares an interface for weather service objects to implement

 ### Creating Requests

+`CZWeatherRequest` objects only have a few properties, but their values can vary widely depending on the weather service being used.
+For example, if you want to get the current weather conditions in Sydney, Australia, you have to set the value for the key `CZWeatherKitLocationName.CountryCityName` in the `location` dictionary.
+Weather services expect the value for the country and city name in varying formats.
+Wunderground, for example, expects the country and city name in the following format: `<Country>/<City>`.
+Open Weather Map, however, expects the country and city name in the following format:
+`<City>,<Country>`.
+When setting the location for a request, consult the API reference for the weather service you are using.

+Additionally, weather services differ in the variety of locations they support.
+For example, Wunderground allows you to query by City/State, City/Country, Zipcode, Latitude/Longitude, and IP address.
+Open Weather Map only allows you to query by City/State, City/Country, Latitude/Longitude.
+When performing requests to a service, ensure that the query type is supported.

+Finally, requests carry with them a detail level.
+A detail level loosely defines how much information you wish to retrieve for the request, but the meaning can vary from each service.
+For example, when requesting forecast data from Wunderground, a detail level of `CZWeatherRequestLightDetail` will retrieve a 3-day forecast and `CZWeatherRequestFullDetail` will retrieve a 10-day forecast.
+When requesting forecast data from Open Weather Map, a detail level of `CZWeatherRequestLightDetail` will retrieve an hourly forecast and `CZWeatherRequestFullDetail` will retrieve a daily forecast

 ### Adding New Services

+Services can be added somewhat painlessly to CZWeatherKit.
+To be a weather service, a class should adopt the CZWeatherService protocol.
+Weather service objects separate URL generation/response parsing from performing requests.
+This allows new weather services to be added without any changes to the rest of the API.
+If you would like to contribute to this project by adding new weather services, please take a look at both `CZWundergroundService` and `CZOpenWeatherMapService`.

+# Contributing

+If you would like to contribute to this project, please try to follow the coding style of the rest of the project.
+I have a somewhat particular (Ok, very particular...) coding style and would like new features to match.
+Also, I would appreciate if you add unit tests for anything you add (especially new services!).
+Last but no least, these are the general terms:
+    * The project is under the BSD license, so uh take note of that, I guess.
+    * I will keep the project open-source and on GitHub as long as it's relevant (like, if 10 years from now Cocoa is dead then I'll probably take it down)
+    * If you make contributions, thanks!
+If that leads to any issues with licensing or whatever, just let me know and we'll (hopefully) work it out.